Here are links to a few things I’ve written. Click the descriptions to read.

 “And It Is No Joke,” an award-winning short story I published in the Bellevue Literary Review

-The Catcher's Handbook, a baseball instructional book I published with McFarland & Co. endorsed by many MLB players and coaches
+The Catcher's Handbook, a baseball instructional book I published with McFarland & Co., endorsed by many MLB players and coaches

-About my work:
+Praise for my work:

 Bellevue Literary Review: “In 'And It Is No Joke’…Conor Kelley investigates the complexity of options for healing, and grapples with creating space for both anger and humor.”

-Chicago Cubs coach Craig Driver: The Catcher’s Handbook is a vital piece of our catchers’ reading library.
+MLB coach Craig Driver: The Catcher’s Handbook is a vital piece of our catchers’ reading library.
 It is very well written and has some outstanding drills and ideas for each of our catchers to think about.”

 My first creative writing teacher: “Is your story good?
 Well, it’s top 6.”
 (There were 8 students in the class.)